purescript-deprecated/purescript-math/README.md

 atan :: Number -> Radians
 ```

-Returns the arctangent of the argument.
+Returns the inverse tangent of the argument.

 #### `atan2`